 Related reading: 5 women confess how sex was the first time

 Even today, certain indigenous communities in India openly practice polyamory.
 For instance: The Gonds are a tribal community living in central India, who uphold the practice of Ghotul.
 The Ghotul is thought to be a very ancient institution where young people are taught everything from crafts to ethics to farming to the arts of love.
-In some villages, all the young people, both girls and boys, sleep together at the Ghotul beginning in early puberty.
+In some villages, all the young people, both girls, and boys, sleep together at the Ghotul beginning in early puberty.
 They are given total sexual freedom and are expected to explore intimacy with everyone in the group so that they can learn who they are from the many different reflections.

 Also in Maharashtra, the state where the Gonds live, the bustling cosmopolitan city of Pune houses the famous and often misunderstood Osho Ashram.
-Osho was well known for developing spiritual practices that encouraged people to say ‘yes’ to the shadow and to sexuality.
+Osho was well known for developing spiritual practices that encouraged people to say ‘yes’ to the shadow and sexuality.
 He also taught that true love is not possessive, that if your beloved wishes to be with someone else, it doesn’t work to try to prevent it.
-In fact, allowing yourself the freedom to be in multiple relationships is an opportunity to explore the ups and downs that come with love and to learn and grow as an individual.
+Allowing yourself the freedom to be in multiple relationships is an opportunity to explore the ups and downs that come with love and to learn and grow as an individual.

 Being in a polyamorous relationship brings new opportunities and a sense of freedom.
 It has the potential to teach one to love unconditionally.
-However, no relationship is easy and being in a relationship with multiple partners can invite its own set of issues.
+However, no relationship is easy, and being in a relationship with multiple partners can invite its own set of issues.
 Here are five things you should consider before beginning on your adventure of self-exploration and free love.

 1. Let go of the idea of ‘one true love’

 Centuries of fairy tales, classic European literature, Bollywood and Hollywood movies have endlessly churned out stories around the theme of a damsel in distress waiting for her one true love.
 It’s the 21st century, and most of us are over the damsel-in-distress-waiting-for-her-knight-in-shining-armour role.
 And yet the tagline of Dil toh pagal hai “someone somewhere is made for you”, still pulls at our heartstrings.
 You need to leave this idea at the door, before embarking upon your polyamorous adventure.
-Love is love, and may come in many shapes and sizes.
+Love is love and may come in many shapes and sizes.
 Think of it more like – someone everywhere is made for you.